top of page

 With that in mind, the easiest defence of Easter is that the Bible says absolutely nothing about Easter.
 Of course, we could say "of course it does", because Easter is the celebration of Scripture's central theme.
 On Easter, we pay special attention to the death and resurrection of the Lord Jesus Christ, without which the entire Christian faith is nothing (1 Corinthians 15:1-17).
 But ultimately, there is neither a command to celebrate, neither is there a command to abstain.

 Now, on its own, this would be enough.
 When it comes to the morality of personal practice, anything not explicitly forbidden is implicitly allowed.
 This even seems to be explicitly stated in Romans 5:13, where Paul says "For until the law sin was in the world, but sin is not imputed when there is no law."
 Here, he's speaking about the law of Moses.
 Is it a sin to eat pork?
-According to Jesus, not anymore (Mark 7:19), but under the law of Moses, pigs are among the unclean animals, which Jews were not permitted to eat.
+According to Jesus, no (Mark 7:19), but under the law of Moses, pigs are among the unclean animals, which Jews were not permitted to eat.

 But clearly, Paul is saying sin is in the world regardless of the law, it's just not imputed.
 Well, as he had already pointed out in Romans 2:14, there is one law that was always present: God has written it on our hearts.
 That's why Gentiles, who do not have the law, do the things in it by nature.
 You don't need Moses to instinctively know that theft, murder, adultery etc. are wrong.
 So sin is imputed because there is a law.
 It's just not Moses' law.
 So, why are things like Easter different?

 Thinking about the pork issue, there are actually two key factors.
 The first is covenantal law.
 Adam and his immediate descendants couldn't eat pork because God only permitted them a vegetarian diet.
-Noah, following the flood, was given everything, so it was find for him to eat pork, so long as the blood had been drained.
+Noah, following the flood, was given everything, so it was fine for him to eat pork, so long as the blood had been drained.
 The Jews, under the law of Moses, were forbidden to eat pork.
 Finally, as we've already shown, Jesus purified all foods.

 But that leads us into the second factor: The conscience.
 There are, according to the New Testament, times when it is impermissible for a Christian to eat pork.
 When?
 When that person thinks it is impermissible.